 Set in Australia, this film opens up with an introduction to multiple characters.
-Some could say it’s the typical kind of characters for an alien film-the family man who is trying to get his life back and reconnect with his family.
-The rebellious football captain, the young couple who discover they are having a baby and the list goes on.
+Some could say it’s the typical kind of character for an alien film-the family man trying to get his life back and reconnect with his family.
+The rebellious football captain, the young couple who discover they are having a baby, and the list go on.

-As the town comes together to celebrate the town’s football finals the town is attacked by strange space ships from the sky which shoot blasters at people.
+As the town comes together to celebrate the town’s football finals, the town is attacked by strange space ships from the sky, which shoot blasters at people.
 Aliens begin to land on the ground, causing many deaths and capturing innocent humans as prisoners.
-Thankfully, the group we have been introduced from the start of the film escape and become grouped.
+Thankfully, the group we have been introduced to from the start of the film escape and become grouped.
 Together they must fight for survival.

-From our opening introduction, the film’s dialogue and pacing feels incredibly rushed and doesn’t sound like real conversations.
+The film’s dialogue and the pacing feel incredibly rushed from our opening introduction and doesn’t even sound like real conversations.
 As far as pacing is concerned, it’s a mess throughout the film’s duration.
-The film scenes can also feel disjointed, odd or out of place rather than following into each other and telling the simple story.
-The music score is over the top considering the film’s tone, and could almost be compared with Star Wars or The Dark Knight.
+The film scenes can also feel disjointed, odd or out of place rather than following each other and telling the simple story.
+The music score is over the top considering the film’s tone and could almost be compared with Star Wars or The Dark Knight.

 With these factors (I’ll be honest here), by the halfway mark of 58mins in, I considered checking out from this film as I felt my time investment in this film wasn’t gaining any true benefit as a movie lover.
 For the sake of my Finesse fans, I pushed through it.
 Thankfully the most substantial element of the film was the third and final act.